On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Model and notations

 Recall that we are interested in the problem of selecting the parameter $h$ when the errors form a sequence of stationary and dependent random variables.
-As we mentioned in the introduction, we consider through all this paper, the above regression model with stationary MDS errors (defined in Assumptions (B) of Section \ref{result} below).
-Since MDS is a sequence of non-correlated and centered random variables, $R$, which represents the correlation of the errors, is nothing else but the identity matrix.
-We restrict ourselves to the case where the variance of the errors $\sigma^2$ is known as is done in several works (see for instance \cite{YW}).
+As we mentioned in the introduction, we consider through all this paper, the above regression model with stationary MDS errors (defined in Conditions (C) of Section \ref{result} below).
+Since MDS is a sequence of non-correlated and centered random variables, $R$, which represents the correlation of the errors, is nothing else but the identity matrix. { Since $R=I$, it seems natural to consider again the substitution of the true $\sigma$ in (\ref{Mallowsdep}) by the same estimate $\hat \sigma_h^2$ used above in $\hat C_p$ and to ask whether such a substitution still provides good bandwidth selectors under stationary MDS errors.
+Thus, we consider the following minimizers, denoted by the generic $\genhGCV$